 Learning from legends

 My learning experience is not just about the DDB years.
-It's also about all the brilliant creative people who I worked with and learned from at Della Femina, and at Rosenfeld; Neil Drossman, Dick Raboy, Bob Kuperman, Len Sirowitz, Ron Rosenfeld, Kay Kavanagh, Mark Yustein, Joe O'Neill, John Russo, Bill Kamp, Ron Travisano (who had a heart even bigger than his talent).
+It's also about all the brilliantly creative people whom I worked with and learned from at Della Femina, and at Rosenfeld; Neil Drossman, Dick Raboy, Bob Kuperman, Len Sirowitz, Ron Rosenfeld, Kay Kavanagh, Mark Yustein, Joe O'Neill, John Russo, Bill Kamp, Ron Travisano (who's heart is even bigger than his talent).